johnbillion/plugin-info/readme.txt

 == Screenshots ==

 1. Adding the custom field to the post.
-Give it the name ‘plugin’ and a value of the slug of one of your plugins in the WP Plugin Directory.
+Give it the name 'plugin' and a value of the slug of one of your plugins in the WP Plugin Directory.